RafaZeero/ragna-clicker/front/README.md

 - [] Toggle skills to auto-cast whenever the cooldown is 0 -> Maybe enable this when skill is level 5
 - [] Add one or more apprentices when reach X base level / or do certain quest / or kill first MVP
 - [] Make players buffs/skill more powerful than your teammembers buffs/skills
+- [] Blockchain to create unique/special items in the game -> will need market to improve this